Montgomery County Court Records

 Searching Criminal Records

-Felony case records can be searched through the District Clerk Court Records Inquiry portal.
+Search felony case records through the District Clerk Court Records Inquiry portal.
 Misdemeanor case records are available through the County Clerk Court Records Inquiry portal.

 To request copies of felony records, submit the Request for Copies form to the District Clerk's Records and Research Department.
 Copy fees are $1.00 per page (plain) or $1.00 per page plus $5.00 certification fee per document (certified).
 Criminal name searches within Montgomery County cost $5.00 per name, per 10-year period.
 Payment is accepted by money order, cashier's check, or cash — personal and business checks are not accepted.